SSGD: A safe and efficient method of gradient descent: Super stochastic gradient descent

 Each column is a unit vector, and $\mu_{k}^{i}$ is the modulus length of the $k$-th column vector of the $i$-th layer gradient matrix, i.e., the modulus length of the $k$-th neuron gradient of the $i$-th layer neural network.
 Essentially, the parameter matrix of a layer of neural network is multiplied by a diagonal matrix $U^{i}$ on the right, and the value of the diagonal matrix is the reciprocal of the modulus length of the gradient vector of each neuron.
 By using our SSGD, the \eqref{eq9} is represented as

-where $U^{i}$ is not uniquely determined when the loss function are non-convex and non-concave functions.
+Where $U^{i}$ is unknown and is not uniquely determined when the loss function are non-convex and non-concave functions.
 According to \cite{K16}, we know that the loss function of multi-layer neural networks are non-convex and non-concave functions.
-Due to the dynamicity of $U^{i}$, even if $\overline{g_{c}}$ and $D^{i}$ are known, the equations are not solved.
+Due to the dynamicity of $U^{i}$, even if $\overline{g_{c}}$ , $W^{i}$ , and $D^{i}$ are known, $U^{i}$ is unknown.
+It can not obtain $X$.

 Our method hides the correlation between the gradient and the sample, eliminates the information between neurons and achieves neuron-level security.
-SSGD make the data reconstruction attack be invalid for single sample gradient update.
-It has no effect on single-layer perceptron.
-In the case of multiple samples, \eqref{eq4} and \eqref{eq5} become
+SSGD is a multi-sample training, there is no information leakage problem in \cite{PAH+18}.
+SSGD can defend against attacks on the gradient.